All Episodes

 You try to get all these voices to speak with one voice about the candidate that they want to support.

-So if he suddenly had a rush limbaugh, some of these candidates who might drop out of the race, all endorsing one candidate and pushing for one candidate.
+So if you suddenly had a Rush Limbaugh, some of these candidates who might drop out of the race, all endorsing one candidate and pushing for one candidate, it could get the movement to coalesce.

 If Limbaugh would go to these guys, say, okay, it's Santorum, everybody get out, then that's what it would take.

-Just playing you what you Say.
+Just playing you what you say.

-The political guy says I have that influence.
+The political guy says, I have that influence.

-The Republican guy says I don't.
+The Republican guy says, I don't.

-On the record with Greta Fox last night, Rick Klein, ABC News The Note.
+On the record with Greta Fox last night, Rick Klein, ABC News, The Note.

 They played a clip of me saying this idea that Obama is helped by this ongoing Republican race is poppycuck.

-I said that's crazy.
+I said, that's crazy.

 And Greta asked Rick Klein about that last night.